martinthomson/http-omnomnom/draft-thomson-http-omnomnom.md

 # Acknowledgements

+Henri Sivonen first suggested that non-Secure cookies be made ephemeral.
-Chris Peterson did much of the initial investigation and work for this.
+Chris Peterson did much of the initial investigation and work.
 See
 <eref target="https://bugzilla.mozilla.org/show_bug.cgi?id=1160368"/> for details.